Menged-mate/MengedMate/README.md

 ### Prerequisites

 1. A web hosting service for the Django backend (e.g., Heroku, DigitalOcean, AWS)
-2. A static site hosting service for the React frontend (e.g., Netlify, Vercel, AWS S3)
+2. A PostgreSQL database service
-3. A PostgreSQL database service
+3. A Vercel account for hosting the frontend

 ### Backend Deployment